Goldziher/go-utils/README.md

 `func Includes[T comparable](slice []T, value T) bool`

-Includes takes a slice of type T and a value of type T, determining whether or not the value is included in the slice.
+Includes receives a slice of type T and a value of type T, determining whether or not the value is included in the slice.

 ```go
 package main